tmlee06/Personal-Website/README.md

-# Tristan Lee - Portfolio Website
+# Tristan Lee - Personal Website

 A modern, responsive portfolio website built with vanilla HTML, CSS, and JavaScript.
 This portfolio showcases your professional experience, skills, and projects in a clean, elegant design.